Emagister/HttpGatewayCacheModule/README.md

 </VirtualHost>
 ```

+### HttpGatewayCacheModule config
+As told in the README.md on the master branch, to configure the module you will need to edit the ```module/HttpGatewayCacheModule/config/module.config.php``` file
+to configure the cache layer to fit your needs.
+The current config uses APC as a backend cache.

+## That's it!
 And then that's it.
-The functional test can be accessed through [http://zf2-tutorial.localhost]
+The functional test can be accessed through http://zf2-tutorial.localhost